raspberrypilearning/non-player-characters/en/step_5.md

 Add code to the `Update` method to move the Dog towards the Player using `SimpleMove`.

 Subtracting the Follower's position vector from the Player's position vector with `Player.transform.position - transform.position` gives the direction and distance between them.
-The `Vector3.Normalize` Method turns this into a single unit vector which can be used with `SimpleMove`.
+The `Vector3.Normalize` method turns this into a single unit vector, which can be used with `SimpleMove`.

-The Dog should only move if at a distance from the Player so that the Dog doesn't try to move into the same space as the player.
+The Dog should only move at a distance from the Player so that the Dog doesn't try to move into the same space as the Player.

 --- code ---
 ---